broadinstitute/cromwell/docs/RuntimeAttributes.md

 ## cpu

-Passed to JES: "The minimum number of cores to use."
+Passed to Pipelines API: "The minimum number of cores to use."

 Passed to SGE, etc.: Configurable, but usually a reservation and/or limit of number of cores.